awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Find the Cloud9 environment in **Your environments**, and click **Open IDE**.

+	>**Note: Please make sure you are using the Cloud9 environment created by the workshop CloudFormation stack!!**

 1. Take a moment to get familiar with the Cloud9 environment.
 You can even take a quick tour of Cloud9 [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html#tutorial-tour-ide) if you'd like.

 ### 3\.
 Update the AWS CLI and install dependencies